Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 Flow these steps to configure the flow:
 1. Download the [Azure Registration Flow.json](https://github.com/Axway/mulesoft-catalog-integration/blob/master/azure/Azure%20Registration%20Flow.json).
 2. Navigate to [Integration Builder](https://sandbox-ib.platform.axway.com/welcome) on the [AMPLIFY Platform](https://platform.axway.com/).
-3. Import the flow as a Flow template.
+3. Import the flow as a **Flow template**.
-   * Go to `Flows`, click on `Build new flow template`.
+   * Go to `Flows`, click on `Build New Flow`.
    * Select `Import` and choose the flow that you downloaded in the previous step.
    * Provide a `Name` and click on `Create' to save your flow template.
-4. Configure a flow instance to send email notifications to Outlook.
+4. Configure a **Connector instance** to send email notifications to Outlook.
    * From `Connectors`, search for `Outlook Email` connector in the search box.
    * Select the `Outlook Email` connector and click `Authenticate`.
    * Provide a `Name` and click on `Create instance`.
 You will be redirected to authenticate with your Outlook credentials.
    * Go to `Instances` and look for the connector instance that you just created.
-5. Create a flow instance to replace the Value variables in the template with specific values to connect to your AZURE API Management environment and platform tenant.
+5. Create a **flow instance** to replace the Value variables in the template with specific values to connect to your AZURE API Management environment and platform tenant.
 * Navigate to `Flows`, select your flow template and click `Create Instance'.
 * Provide a `Name` for the instance.
 * Select the `outlookEmail` connector instance that you created at Step 4.
 * Provide values for all required Variables:
   * `axwayClientId`: The `clientId` from Axway Service Account.
-Please refer to **Step 1: Create Amplify Central Service Account**.
+Please refer to _Step 1: Create Amplify Central Service Account_.
   * `axwayClientSecret`: The `clientSecret` from Axway Service Account.
-Please refer to **Step 1: Create Amplify Central Service Account**.
+Please refer to _Step 1: Create Amplify Central Service Account_.
+  * `axwayTenantId`: The organization id of your AMPLIFY account.
   * `azureTenantId`: The tenant id of your Azure account.
   * `azureClientId`: The `appId`from the Azure service principal.
   * `azureClientSecret`: The `password` from the Azure service principal.